AYGO-INFRAESTRUCTURE-PROJECT/.github/profile/README.md

 ### SAM CLI

 The AWS [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) is a command line tool that you can use with AWS SAM templates and supported third-party integrations to build and run your serverless applications.

-Use the AWS SAM CLI to:

-- Quickly initialize a new application project.

-- Build your application for deployment.

-- Perform local debugging and testing.

-- Deploy applications.

-- Configure CI/CD deployment pipelines.

-- Monitor and troubleshoot your application in the cloud.

-- Sync local changes to the cloud as you develop.

-- And more!

 ### CDK